 The Medici family as seen on TV

 The Medici are the protagonist of the TV series “Medici Masters of Florence”.
-Find out about the Medici second series that will be released on 2018.
+Find out about the Medici series second season that will be released on 2018.